nathancahill/prioritize-url/README.md

 ### Issues

-This has only been tested on Firefox 48 for Mac.
+This has only been tested on Firefox 48 for Mac and Firefox 48 on Ubuntu 14.x.
 Feel free to try it out on other platforms and [open an issue](https://github.com/nathancahill/prioritize-url/issues) for any bugs that you find.

 ### Upstream